 This example demonstrates setting a custom message on the last refinement in a chain of refinements.
 As you can see, the custom message is only used if the refinement related to maxLength fails; otherwise, default messages are used.

-When setting multiple override messages, the one corresponding to the first failed predicate is used, starting from the innermost refinement to the outermost:
+When setting multiple custom messages, the one corresponding to the first failed predicate is used, starting from the innermost refinement to the outermost:

 You have the option to change the default behavior by setting the override flag to true.
 This is useful when you want to create a single comprehensive custom message that describes the required properties of a valid value without displaying default messages.